Angus-C-git/SecSheets/Web/Injection/XSS/XSS.md

 # Finding && Exploiting XSS

-## Identification Checklist
+### Identification Checklist

-### DOM Based XSS
+#### DOM Based XSS

 - [ ] Do forms/fields on the web app return user entered data on the page?
 - [ ] How does the form/field handle control characters?
 Does the application error?
 - [ ] Are control characters encoded, escaped, filtered, blocked or rendered?
-- [ ] Does any kind of filter evasion yeild variations?
+- [ ] Does any kind of filter evasion yield variations?

-### Reflected XSS
+#### Reflected XSS

-- [ ] Are feilds/forms processed by the web application before the response is supplied to the client/frontend?
+- [ ] Are felids/forms processed by the web application before the response is supplied to the client/frontend?
 - [ ] Is the form validated on the front end?
 - [ ] Can form validation be bypassed?
-- [ ] How does the server respond to control characters supplied to the feild/form?
+- [ ] How does the server respond to control characters supplied to the felid/form?
 - [ ] Are control characters encoded, escaped, filtered, blocked or rendered in the return data?
-- [ ] Does any kind of filter evasion yeild variations?
+- [ ] Does any kind of filter evasion yield variations?

-### Stored XSS
+#### Stored XSS

 - [ ] Does user/client controlled field/form data get stored by the server for use in rendering content on the web application?
 - [ ] Is the form validated on the front end?
 - [ ] Can form validation be bypassed?
-- [ ] How does the server respond to control characters supplied to the feild/form?
+- [ ] How does the server respond to control characters supplied to the felid/form?
 - [ ] How does the frontend render client data injected with control characters, are they stripped, malformed, encoded or rendered?
-- [ ] Does any kind of filter evasion yeild variations?
+- [ ] Does any kind of filter evasion yield variations?

-# Resources
+## Resources

 + [Portswigger](https://portswigger.net/web-security/cross-site-scripting/cheat-sheet#client-side-template-injection)
 + [OSWAP Cheat-sheet](https://owasp.org/www-community/xss-filter-evasion-cheatsheet)
 + [GBHackers Top 500 XSS Cheat sheet](https://gbhackers.com/top-500-important-xss-cheat-sheet/)
 + [Chef Secure](https://www.youtube.com/channel/UCqx-vnWwxXQEJ0TC5a6vuNw)

-## Found a mistake or think somethings missing?

-+ Make a pull request or leave a comment!